warpfork/go-cliharder/README.md

 - GOOD ERROR MESSAGES.
 	- `mow.cli` really struggles with this.
 See github.com/jawher/mow.cli/issues/84 (among others).
 The flexibility of the library's parser means producing a good error message isn't just a missing feature, it's nearly impossible by design.
 (It's getting its extremely flexibility because it's trying to pattern-match by more or less brute force, including liberal backtracking... which means if it has to explain what it tried, it would have a _lot_ of explaining to do.
 Too much for a human to read, and find any terse point in!)
 - Good auto-generated usage.
 	- `urfave/cli` really tried hard with this.
-But I don't think it did a super great job.
-The generated usage... feels... weird.
-The API doesn't guide you to write good usage.
-And you still end up having to write most of the most-important parts (the tl;dr usage and the essential flag examples at the top of the usage) yourself!
+But I don't think the outcome satisfies me.
+		- The API doesn't guide you to write good usage.
+		- You still end up having to write most of the most-important parts (the tl;dr usage and the essential flag examples at the top of the usage) yourself!
+		- The spacing is just honestly weird.
+		- I think most applications that care about good help text are going to write custom templates anyway.
+And at that point.. what's the point?
 	- `jahwer/mow.cli` is outstandingly good at this.
 I hope we can match it!
 Parsing the example usage as a spec is a brilliant idea that makes sure it's load-bearing; really good.
 - Position-independent flags.
 Most of the time, `foo bar -v` and `foo -v bar` mean the same thing.
 	- `urfave/cli` doesn't do this at all.
 Bugs the heck out of me.